- Policy scope

 The below schedule is taken from the IACP Data Protection Policy and will be used as a guideline for City Therapy.

-Going forward, payment details will be inputted to a secure online payment facility at the point of purchase
+Going forward, if card services are used any payment details will be input to a secure online payment facility at the point of purchase

 - Data Storage